Chart Color Schemes

 Infrastructure

-Woolloongabba has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Woolloongabba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 55 projects that may affect the area.
-Notable projects include Cross River Rail - Woolloongabba Station, Silk Lane Development, The Carter by Mosaic, and Murcia Residences.
-The following list details those expected to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 55 projects likely impacting the area.
+Notable ones include Cross River Rail - Woolloongabba Station, Silk Lane Development, The Carter by Mosaic, and Murcia Residences.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.